elatov/puppet/apache/README.md

 See the [`apache::vhost`][] defined type's reference for a list of all virtual host parameters.

 > **Note**: Apache processes virtual hosts in alphabetical order, and server administrators can prioritize Apache's virtual host processing by prefixing a virtual host's configuration file name with a number.
-The [`apache::vhost`][] defined type applies a default [`priority`][] of 15, which Puppet interprets by prefixing the virtual host's file name with `15-`.
-This all means that if multiple sites have the same priority, or if you disable priority numbers by setting the `priority` parameter's value to false, Apache still processes virtual hosts in alphabetical order.
+The [`apache::vhost`][] defined type applies a default [`priority`][] of 25, which Puppet interprets by prefixing the virtual host's file name with `25-`.
+This means that if multiple sites have the same priority, or if you disable priority numbers by setting the `priority` parameter's value to false, Apache still processes virtual hosts in alphabetical order.

 To configure user and group ownership for `docroot`, use the [`docroot_owner`][] and [`docroot_group`][] parameters: